bifrost-org/biFroSt/API documentation.md

 - `403 Forbidden`: User not allowed to write or move the file.
 - `404 Not Found`: Source file not found.
 - `409 Conflict`: Cannot overwrite destination path (e.g., locked).
-- `500 Internal Server Error`: Unexpected server error.
+- `500 Internal Server Error`: An unexpected error occurred on the server.

 ## DELETE `/files/{path}`